shannonasmith/AI-Assisted-SOC-MITRE-ATTACK-Mapping-Engine/README.md

   <img src="images/zeek-ingestion-success.png" width="700">
 </div>

-### 📥 Input
+### 🔍 Processing

 - raw telemetry is collected from Zeek or SIEM sources
-- logs are prepared for downstream processing
+- logs are prepared for normalization

 ---